farouk-allani/eaglefi-docs-2/docs/faq.md

 - **Stay critical**: Found a bug?
 Report it.
 We’ll love you forever.

 **Who’s behind EagleFi?**
-Three caffeine-fueled developers from Tunisia, a few thousand lines of code, and a *lot* of belief in decentralization.
+Three caffeine-fueled developers, a few thousand lines of code, and a *lot* of belief in decentralization.
 [Meet the flock](#team).

 ---